moby/moby/docs/sources/faq.md

 >         deployment.
 If you sent me a copy of your application
 >         installed in a custom LXC configuration, it would almost
 >         certainly not run on my machine the way it does on yours,
->         because it is tied to your machine's specific configuration:
+>         because it is tied to your machine’s specific configuration:
 >         networking, storage, logging, distro, etc. Docker defines an
 >         abstraction for these machine-specific settings, so that the
->         exact same Docker container can run -unchanged - on many
+>         exact same Docker container can run - unchanged - on many
 >         different machines, with many different configurations.
 >
 > -   *Application-centric.*
 >     :   Docker is optimized for the deployment of applications, as
 >         opposed to machines.
 This is reflected in its API, user
 >         interface, design philosophy and documentation.
 By contrast,
->         the `lxc` helper scripts focus on containers as lightweight
+>         the `lxc`{.docutils .literal} helper scripts focus on
->         machines - basically servers that boot faster and need less
+>         containers as lightweight machines - basically servers that
->         RAM.
-We think there's more to containers than just that.
+>         boot faster and need less RAM.
+We think there’s more to
+>         containers than just that.
 >
 > -   *Automatic build.*
->     :   Docker includes a tool for developers to automatically
+>     :   Docker includes [*a tool for developers to automatically
->         assemble a container from their source code \<dockerbuilder\>,
+>         assemble a container from their source
->         with full control over application dependencies, build tools,
+>         code*](../reference/builder/#dockerbuilder), with full control
+>         over application dependencies, build tools, packaging etc.
->         packaging etc. They are free to use
+>         They are free to use
->         `make, maven, chef, puppet, salt,` Debian packages, RPMs,
+>         `make, maven, chef, puppet, salt,`{.docutils .literal} Debian
->         source tarballs, or any combination of the above, regardless
+>         packages, RPMs, source tarballs, or any combination of the
->         of the configuration of the machines.
+>         above, regardless of the configuration of the machines.
 >
 > -   *Versioning.*
 >     :   Docker includes git-like capabilities for tracking successive